 While downtown Milwaukee has never been accused of being sleepy, there's always been plenty of restless energy in this vibrant corridor of Wisconsin's largest city.
-Now, with a new luxury hotel, revitalized Lake Michigan shoreline (including a new state park), new streetcar line, sports arena and highly anticipated eateries, Milwaukee is poised to continue its climb as an entertainment capital in the Midwest.
+Now, with a new luxury hotel, revitalized Lake Michigan shoreline (including a new state park), a new streetcar line, sports arena, and highly anticipated eateries, Milwaukee is poised to continue its climb as an entertainment capital in the Midwest.
 If you haven't explored downtown Milwaukee within the last five years then it is definitely time to return.

 The Westin Milwaukee

 Wisconsin welcomed its first Westin in June.
 The Westin Milwaukee boasts all the goods for a luxury-minded weekend in Milwaukee, beginning with dinner in the third-floor Stella.
 This glass-walled dining room feels more like downtown Chicago than it does Milwaukee and flaunts stunning views.
 Start with cocktails in the high-ceilinged, glam bar (the “Stella Old-Fashioned” is a twist on Wisconsin’s most famous classic cocktail) before easing into dinner with a starter of black-truffle garlic knots.
 Dinner entrees are hearty and Italian-inspired, such as Faroe Island grilled salmon or a 22-ounce dry-aged ounce, bone-in ribeye.
 Pastas are crafted in-house daily.
 Back at the room are hallmarks of Westin’s nod to wellness with calming hues, the brand’s signature white-tea scent and super-food snacks woven into room service.
 This is also a pet-friendly hotel.